LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 ## Setup your Server

-The Q Root Node is required to run on a server or (virtal) machine on linux.
+The Q Root Node is required to run on a server or (virtual) machine on linux.
 One possibility is to use a local machine, alternatively you can use a cloud instance on AWS for example.
 A good external tutorial on how to get started with Ethereum on AWS can be found [here](https://medium.com/@pilankar.akshay3/how-to-setup-a-ethereum-poa-private-proof-of-authority-ethereum-network-network-on-amazon-aws-5fdf56d2ad93).
 Any other linux machine will work as well if it meets the following requirements:

   - Linux machine with SSH access
   - Min.
 3(v)Cores (x86), 30 GB storage and 3 GB RAM